theseus-rs/ristretto/README.md

 - Reading, writing, verifying classes for any version of Java version up to 24
 - Verification of class files is supported, but is still a work in progress.

-# Limitations
+### Limitations

-- The instructions Athrow, Multianewarray and Invokedynamic are not implemented
+- Instructions Athrow, Multianewarray and Invokedynamic are not implemented
 - Exceptions are not implemented
 - Threading is not implemented
 - Numerous JDK native methods are not implemented